Download Careers360 App

 • Barium swallow: It aids in locating ulcers and a constricted oesophagus.
 After applying a solution, an X-ray will be taken.

 • Endoscopy: This procedure involves inserting a long, flexible light-filled tube through the mouth and checking the oesophagus and stomach for problems using the camera at the bottom.
-Sedation or anaesthesia are used to do it.
+Sedation or anaesthesia is used to do it.

 Risk Factors of Acidity